JaquelineCastro01/project2OS/README.txt

 Q3: For this step, what specific data structure(s) need(s) protection?
 Why?
+We need to protect the arrays and pointers in order for there to not be any inconsistencies or any memory leaks.

 Q4: What would happen if you had a busy-wait within one of your critical sections?
 What if it is a loop with sched_yield()?

+The process may never go into the critical section being inefficient.
+Being in a loop with sched_yield() it will immediatly return a thread if there isnt one already waiting on the current.

 Q5: Why is it sometimes necessary to use the non-blocking pthread_mutex_trylock() instead of the blocking pthread_mutex_lock()?
 Think for example of a program that needs to acquire multiple mutexes at the same time.
+It is necessary to use the non-blocking pthread_mutex_trylock() because it is the nonblocking version.
+If the mutex is referenced by any thread the call returns immediately if not it will be locked.

 Step 4: Accounting